monolith-php/collections/README.md

 # Collections $$VERSION$$

-some basic info about collections
+some basic info about collections, they're fancy